What to expect from a home inspection

 A home inspection is part of the mortgage process.
 Learn about average costs, what home inspectors look for and how to read a home inspection report.

-As you conduct your research, it’s essential to look for the credentials of each title company you’re considering — some scammers pose as real companies and try to steal your hard-earned money.
+As you conduct your research, look for the credentials of each title company you’re considering — some scammers pose as real companies and try to steal your hard-earned money.
 The American Land Title Association can provide resources for your search, or you can check with your state’s insurance department to verify the legitimacy of local title search companies.

 Title insurance isn’t a recurring cost like most other insurance premiums — it's a one-time payment made during the closing process.
 Typically, the buyer pays for the lender’s title policy, and the buyer or seller may pay for the owner’s title policy.